 Understand these essentials of getting paid in private practice

 - This practice setting lays the responsibility for operations and financial management of the practice into the hands of physicians.
 That responsibility is a topic that too often goes unaddressed in medical school and residency training.

-- The AMA has developed a wealth of information to help new and established physicians understand, keep current and confidently navigate the complexities and frequent changes in getting paid, including advice on private practice revenue cycle management, the Medicare Quality Payment Program, and medical coding and billing.
+- The AMA has developed a wealth of information to help new and established physicians understand, keep current and confidently navigate the complexities and frequent changes in getting paid, including advice on private practice revenue cycle management and medical coding and billing.

 - No private practice can effortlessly create a positive and forward-looking culture.
 It takes strategic leadership and insightful strategies to develop a cohesive and efficient team and guide them through change.